Coinduction: an elementary approach: A crash-course in coinduction

 with an existential quantifier.
 We intertwine the corecursive definition of the Skolem function~$f$ with a coinductive proof of the Skolem normal form

-We pretend that the coinductive hypothesis is~$\psi(R_1^\alpha,\ldots,R_m^\alpha)$.
+We proceed as if the coinductive hypothesis was~$\psi(R_1^\alpha,\ldots,R_m^\alpha)$ (it really is the Skolem normal form).
 Each element obtained from the existential quantifier in the coinductive hypothesis is interpreted as a corecursive invocation of the Skolem function.
 When later we exhibit an element to show the existential subformula of~$\psi(R_1^{\alpha+1},\ldots,R_m^{\alpha+1})$, we interpret this as the definition of the Skolem function in the case specified by the assumptions currently active in the proof.
 Note that this exhibited element may (or may not) depend on some elements obtained from the existential quantifier in the coinductive hypothesis, i.e., the definition of the Skolem function may involve corecursive invocations.

 To illustrate our style of doing coinductive proofs of statements with an existential quantifier, we redo the proof done above.
 For illustrative purposes, we indicate the arguments of the Skolem function, i.e., we write~$s'_{s,t,t'}$ in place of~$f(s,t,t')$.
 These subscripts $s,t,t'$ are normally omitted.